cstrab/spreadsheet-db/README.md

 Step 1:
 - Update spreadsheet-db/setup/schema.json file with desired table structure
+    - Notes:
-    - Note: Must have "id" column with data_type "int_id" for each table
+        - Must have "id" column with data_type "int_id" for each table
-    - Note: Currently only supports single schema
+        - Currently only supports a single schema
-    - Note: Fields 'schema_name' and 'column_name' must use '_' if spacing is required
+        - Fields 'schema_name' and 'column_name' must use '_' if spacing is required
-    - Note: Current 'data_type' options: 'int_id', 'int', 'float', 'str', 'bool', 'date', 'datetime'
+        - Current 'data_type' options: 'int_id', 'int', 'float', 'str', 'bool', 'date', 'datetime'
-    - Note: Keep all naming conventions lowercase as seen in example
+        - All naming conventions should be lowercase as seen in example

 Example: